MahdiHoseinpoor/Backender/README.md

     - -r means required, and gives it the required property
     - -g means get, a method is defined in the repository that returns this object based on this field

-2. The Realations can be
+2. The relations can be
     - O2O : ONE TO ONE
     - O2M : ONE TO MANY
     - M2M : MANY TO MANY